Q & A

 Hope this helps.

 I want to return to work and am fighting to get better, however I don’t feel that I could return to this employer again.
-Their HR has never spoken to me and all meetings have been over the phone, even the Occ Health.
+Their HR has never spoken to me and all meetings have been over the phone.
 I think the best solution would be a settlement agreement so I could continue my recovery and start to look for something more suitable locally when I am ready.
-I’m still suffering a lot of anxiety about returning to work (especially as this caused my illness) and working for the same management team, they have offered for me to look at another role, but I think that would add to the anxiety levels.
+I’m still suffering a lot of anxiety about returning to work (especially as this caused my illness) and working for the same management team.
+They have offered for me to look at another role, but I think that would add to the anxiety levels.
 Would a settlement agreement be a possibility and how would I ask for this as an option?
 Could I raise a grievance about what has happened even though it was post the stroke?
 Thanks

 Sorry to hear about this.
 Legally, this a relatively complicated case, because you would need to prove ‘causation’, being the link between the stroke and the job.
 It would also have helped if you had put the employer on notice previously.
 Going forwards, their failure to make reasonable adjustments could well be the basis to negotiate a settlement agreement for you.
 You may need to set out in writing the adjustments you need, and see what they are prepared to do to accommodate that.